datacarpentry/image-processing/learners/edge-detection.md

   with the `skimage.viewer.widgets.slider()` function and adding them to the plugin.
 ---

-In this episode, we will learn how to use skimage functions to apply *edge detection* to an image.
+In this episode, we will learn how to use scikit-image functions to apply *edge detection* to an image.
 In edge detection, we find the boundaries or edges of objects in an image, by determining where the brightness of the image changes dramatically.